 Complete Monster: Scar is a wrathful and bitter lion driven by an insatiable desire for power.
 Envious of his brother Mufasa's position as king, Scar attempts to have Mufasa's son Simba—Scar's own nephew—killed by tricking him into entering the domain of the vicious hyena clan.
 When this fails, Scar allies with the hyenas and orchestrates a wildebeest stampede, killing Mufasa and blaming Simba for the tragedy, exiling him before sending the hyenas to finish him off.
 Taking over as king, Scar reduces the Pridelands to a barren wasteland by killing everything with no restrictions in addition to starving the lionesses when Sarabi, Mufasa's widow, refuses to become his mate.
 When Simba returns, Scar attempts to kill him personally, stopping only to tauntingly reveal his role in Mufasa's death.
 When his crimes are exposed, Scar orders the hyenas to kill everyone in sight, and when Simba has him at his mercy, attempts to blame them for his crimes.

-Critic-Proof: Despite repeated bashing from critics and general animation fans, the film still managed to become the highest grossing animated movie of all time, bringing in $1.3 billion worldwide and beating Frozen's previously held record by less than $50 million.
-Though many guessed from the off that, despite criticism, it would likely turn a profit since this is Disney after all and a remake of a beloved classic.
+Critic-Proof: Despite repeated bashing from critics and general animation fans, the film still managed to become the highest grossing animated movie of all time, bringing in $1.65 billion worldwide and beating Frozen's previously held record by more than $350 million.
+Though many guessed from the start that, despite criticism, it would likely turn a profit since this is Disney after all and a remake of a beloved classic.

 Dancing Bear: Many reviews accuse it of being more of a tech demo than a movie, going out of its way to maintain the illusion that these are real animals in real settings with them never doing anything that the animals wouldn't be capable of besides talking.
 They also hope that now that the animation technology has been given this test run using an already popular story, it can be put to better use going forward.